Fifth force

 In physics, a fifth force is a hypothetical fundamental interaction (also known as fundamental force) beyond the four known interactions in nature: gravitational, electromagnetic, strong nuclear, and weak nuclear forces.

 Some speculative theories have proposed a fifth force to explain various anomalous observations that do not fit existing theories.
 The specific characteristics of a putative fifth force depend on which hypothesis is being advanced.
 No evidence to support these models has been found.

-The term is also used as "the Fifth force" when referring to a specific theory advanced by Ephraim Fischbach in 1971 to explain experimental deviations in the theory of gravity.
+The fifth force is also used when referring to a specific theory advanced by Ephraim Fischbach in 1986 to explain experimental deviations in the theory of gravity.
 Later analysis failed to reproduce those deviations.

 History

 The term fifth force originates in a 1986 paper by Ephraim Fischbach et al. who reanalyzed the data from the Eötvös experiment of Loránd Eötvös from earlier in the century; the reanalysis found a distance dependence to gravity that deviates from the inverse square law.

-The reanalysis was sparked by theoretical work in 1971 by Fujii proposing a model that changes distance dependence with a Yukawa potential-like term:
+The reanalysis which was sparked by theoretical work in 1971 by Yasunori Fujii proposes a model that changes distance dependence with a Yukawa potential-like term: